xuru/pyvisdk/sources/do/virtual_disk_flat_ver2_backing_info.txt

     .. py:attribute:: thinProvisioned

         Flag to indicate to the underlying filesystem, whether the virtual disk backing file should be allocated lazily (using thin provisioning).
-This flag is only used for file systems that support configuring the provisioning policy on a per file basis, such as VMFS3.
+This flag is only used for file systems that support configuring the provisioning policy on a per file basis, such as VMFS3.See perFileThinProvisioningSupported

     .. py:attribute:: uuid